 Beauty companies and brands have recently realized that the only way to succeed and take their business worldwide is to follow diverse marketing.
 You must have observed that beauty companies and competitions take models from different backgrounds and ethnicities.
 The point is to target different segments of the customers’ market.

 Transactional marketing is a marketing type when retailers employ different methods like discounts and coupons to increase sales.
 The purpose is to encourage and motivate customers to purchase more and more products.
-It’s because the sales have become very difficult in recent times due to crowded competition in the market.
-Transactional marketing is opposite to the relationship marketing.
+It’s because sales have become very difficult in recent times due to crowded competition in the market.
+Transactional marketing is the opposite to relationship marketing.

-Discounts, coupons, special bundles and offers, bundle offers, group offers, and buy-one and get-one-free offers are examples of transactional marketing that retail businesses employ to increase the sale volume.
+Discounts, coupons, special bundles, and offers, bundle offers, group offers, and buy-one and get-one-free offers are examples of transactional marketing that retail businesses employ to increase the sale volume.

 Search engine optimization (SEO), paid marketing, sponsored post, guest posts, advertisements, banners, video and written ads, and e-mail marketing are some of the main examples of e-marketing.

 Undercover Marketing also goes by the name of stealth marketing.
 It’s a very intelligent form of marketing strategy where businesses and companies advertise their product/service or brand without showing that they’re marketing it.
 In undercover marketing strategy, brands manipulate the perception of customer into believing that they aren’t aware of them.

 Undercover marketing is very common in the showbiz industry, where celebrities leak their private photos and videos from an unknown source.
 When their private life all over the media, they behave like they don’t know anything about it.